Last modified on March 2023

 – In babies, new medication, weaning or illness are some common loose motion reasons.

-Consult a top general physician or gastroenterologist on MFine to find out what’s causing and how to stop loose motions in babies and children.
+Consult a top general physician or gastroenterologist on MFine to find out what’s causing loose motion in babies and children.

 While both the terms ‘loose motion’ and ‘diarrhoea’ are often used interchangeably, they are actually two different conditions.
 The main difference between loose motions and diarrhoea is the consistency and the frequency of the bowel movements.
 There is also a third condition, dysentery, which shares certain characteristics, but has different causes and characteristics.
 Here are some of the defining characteristics of all three which will help you differentiate a case of loose motion from a case of diarrhoea and dysentery.